 Fish oil is one of the most popular nutritional supplements.

-Mostly it’s taken for heart health, but a lesser-known benefit is for a healthy, happy brain.
+Mostly it’s taken for heart health, but fish oil is also critically important for brain health and performance.

 Your brain needs plenty of omega-3 fatty acids, the kind found in fish oil, to function at its best and to create healthy brain cells.